 This document provides a general summary of new features and important notes about the Intel® IPP library software product.

-Links to documentation and help can be found on the main Intel® IPP product page.
-For technical support visit the Intel® IPP technical support forum.
-Please note that only the two most recent major releases are fully supported.
+Links to documentation, help, and code samples can be found on the main Intel® IPP product page.
+For technical support visit the Intel® IPP technical support forum and review the articles in the Intel® IPP knowledge base.

 Please register your product using your preferred email address.
 This helps Intel recognize you as a valued customer in the support forum and insures that you will be notified of product updates.
 You can read Intel's Online Privacy Notice Summary if you have any questions regarding the use of your email address for software product registration.